mjknaefler/Portfolio-Site/README.md

 This is my software devloper portofolio site for displaying my contact info and my projects.
-This site uses LiveTerm, a public website template.
+This site uses LiveTerm, a public website template found here: https://github.com/Cveinnt/LiveTerm